 These ports are busy with container shipping, tugboats, ferries, cruise ships, commercial fishing vessels, not to mention all the workers aboard those ships and in the dock areas and ports.

 Laws that Protect Maritime Workers in Washington

 - The Jones Act.
-To qualify for the Jones Act after on on-the-job injury, you must meet the definition of a seaman.
-If you work aboard a ship or boat at least 30 percent of the time you likely qualify.
+To qualify for the Jones Act after an on-the-job injury, you must meet the definition of a seaman.
+You likely qualify if you work aboard a ship or boat at least 30 percent of the time.
 The Jones Act is also for accidents in which negligence was a cause.
 If your employer didn’t maintain your fishing equipment properly and it malfunctioned and hurt you, or another worker made a mistake because he wasn’t trained adequately, for example, you can prove that your employer was negligent and file a Jones Act claim to force compensation.

 - The Death on the High Seas Act.
-In the unfortunate and tragic situation that you die while three or more miles out to sea and while working, your dependents can file a claim under the Death on the High Seas Act.
-This can provide them with money to replace your lost wages as well as funeral expenses and any other necessary costs related to your death.
+In the unfortunate and tragic situation that you die three or more miles out to sea while working, your dependents can file a claim under the Death on the High Seas Act.
+This can provide them with money to replace your lost wages, funeral expenses, and any other necessary costs related to your death.

 - The Outer Continental Shelf Lands Act.
 This law also provides a workers’ compensation plan for certain maritime workers.
-To qualify, you must be a worker on an offshore structure, such as an oil rig or natural gas platform or even a wind farm off the coast of Washington.
-Workers on these permanent structures don’t count as longshoremen or seamen, which is why this law was expanded to provide the needed coverage.
+To qualify, you must be a worker on an offshore structure, such as an oil rig, natural gas platform, or even a wind farm off the coast of Washington.
+Workers on these permanent structures don’t count as longshoremen or seamen, so this law was expanded to provide the needed coverage.